 |2G (GSM, GPRS, and EDGE)||Band 2 (1900 MHz)|

-4G LTE delivers up to 50% faster speeds than 3G, which has a maximum download of 14 Mbps.
+4G LTE delivers up to 50% faster speeds than 3G, with a maximum download of 14 Mbps.
 Meanwhile, HSPA+ is a hybrid 3G network that bridges the divide between 3G and 4G speeds.

 If you’re set to bring your own device (BYOD) to a new carrier, and you’ve confirmed that the coverage is good, you should check phone compatibility.
-In order to determine if you have a device that is compatible with a certain network, you should look at the frequency.
-As an example, T-Mobile introduced Band 12 (which is 4x faster than its predecessor inside buildings); the iPhone 5S does not work on Band 12, whereas the iPhone 6S and 7 do.
+To determine if you have a compatible device with a certain network, you should look at the frequency.
+For example, T-Mobile introduced Band 12 (which is 4x faster than its predecessor inside buildings); the iPhone 5S does not work on Band 12, whereas the iPhone 6S and 7 do.